Accessible and inclusive tourism

 ATDW can expand your consumer reach in digital marketing.
 ATDW collects information from tourism providers and then distributes it through multichannel platforms and it’s free.

-Events Checklists provided by the Department of Communities Tasmania assist event organisers to make their events more inclusive.
+Event checklists provided by the Department of Communities Tasmania assist event organisers to make their events more inclusive.

 Regional tourism organisations work with their industry and visitor economy partners to provide opportunities for industry development, advocacy support for tourism and marketing activities.